VoronDesign/VoronUsers/printer_mods/azoner/MRW_Kinematic_Sexbolt_Mount/README.md

 ![5](Images/5.jpeg)

-Secure it to the MRW center brace with the hex backer and two M3x30 SHCS screws.
-The bed to endstop gap can be adjusted by moving the center brace location.
+Add heatset inserts to the back of the body.
+Secure the sexbolt body to the MRW center brace with the hex backer and two M3x30 SHCS screws.
+The bed to endstop gap can be adjusted by moving the center brace front to rear.

 ![4](Images/4.jpeg)

 ### This mod was based on the [Sexbolt Mod](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/hartk1213/Voron2.4_SexBolt_ZEndstop) by hartk1213 and a mounting location concept from Discord user silicide#5762.